Modi seeks Japan's help for 'inclusive vision' on first big trip

-NEW DELHI (Reuters) - Indian Prime Minister Narendra Modi arrived in Japan on Saturday seeking to capitalize on his affinity with Japanese counterpart Shinzo Abe to strengthen security and business ties on his first major foreign visit since his landslide election victory in May.
+NEW DELHI, Aug 31 (Reuters) - Indian Prime Minister Narendra Modi arrived in Japan on Saturday seeking to capitalise on his affinity with Japanese counterpart Shinzo Abe to strengthen security and business ties on his first major foreign visit since his landslide election victory in May.

 Modi is one of only three people that Abe follows on Twitter, while the Indian leader admires the Japanese premier’s brand of nationalist politics.